The Top 30 Rules Of The Toddler

 28. Being rational is not your strong suit.

-29. Chicken nuggets are supposed to be in animal shapes.
+29. Chicken nuggets are supposed to be in animal or dinosaur shapes.

 30. When it comes to clothing, everything goes with everything, and capes/rain boots/tutus are viable wardrobe options when going out in public.